gohugoio/hugoDocs/content/en/content-management/organization/index.md

 : A default content type is determined by the section in which a content item is stored.
 The section is determined by the location within the project's `content` directory.
 The section cannot be specified or overridden in front matter.

 slug
-: The slug is the last segment of the URL path, defined by the file name and optionally overridden by a `slug` value in front matter.
+: The slug is the last segment of the URL path, defined by the last segment of the page's [logical path](g) and optionally overridden by a `slug` value in front matter.
 See [URL management][slug] for details.

 path
 : A content's path is determined by the section's path to the file.
 The file path: